deepgram/web-next/content/blog/posts/getting-started-live-transcription-vue/index.md

 ---
-title: Getting Started with Live Transcription and Vue.js
+title: "Getting Started with Live Transcription and Vue.js"
-description: Learn how to use Deepgram's Speech-to-Text API for fast and accurate live transcripts in your Vue.js applications.
+description: "Learn how to use Deepgram's Speech-to-Text API for fast and accurate live transcripts in your Vue.js applications."
 date: 2022-07-18
 cover: https://res.cloudinary.com/deepgram/image/upload/v1658067804/blog/2022/07/getting-started-live-transcription-vue/cover.jpg
 authors: